 It is hard to name a few top splashpads in the Phoenix Area!
-Our family hasn’t seen them all, but we are working on it!
+There are so many, but these are our family’s favorite ones for cooling off!

 Our family’s Top Splashpads-